-After my book, It Happened in Italy: The Untold Story of How the People of Italy Defied the Horrors of the Holocaust, was published in 2009, I was invited to speak around the world on the little known history of how many Italians risked their lives to save Jews during the Holocaust.
-Their actions, made a difference.
-The results: Approximately 80% of the Jews in Italy survived.
-Approximately 80% of the Jews in occupied Europe were murdered.
-I sign all my books, "If you are not indifferent, things can be different".
+After my book, It Happened in Italy: The Untold Story of How the People of Italy Defied the Horrors of the Holocaust, was published in 2009, I was invited to speak around the world on the little-known history of how many individual Italians risked their lives to save Jews during the Holocaust.
+Their actions made a difference.
+Approximately 80% of the Jews in Italy survived because of their actions.
+Approximately 80% of the Jews in occupied Europe were murdered because of their actions - or inaction.
+I sign all my books, "If you are not indifferent, things can be different."

-That evening, Zdenko, a Holocaust survivor who was saved in Italy, sent me an email that showed all of the American Cemeteries located in Europe.
-At the end of his message it says, 103,980 BRAVE AMERICANS are Buried in Europe.
+That evening, Zdenko, a Holocaust survivor saved in Italy, sent me an email of all of the American Cemeteries located in Europe.
+At the end of his message it says, 103,980 BRAVE AMERICANS are buried in Europe.
 20,308 are listed as Missing in Action.
-How many French, Dutch, Italians, Belgians and Brits are buried on our soil....after defending us against our enemies?
-We knew we were on the right path!
+How many French, Dutch, Italians, Belgians and Brits are buried on our soil...after defending us against our enemies?

 The “Be the Difference – Never Again” project is rich with possibilities.
 Not only is it a program that touches students deeply while abroad, but it helps each student to be a better American upon their return.
-Students find a new respect for Memorial Day, Veterans Day, and Holocaust Remembrance Day.
-They realize that these are not simply moments for a day off from school, a barbeque, or discounts at department stores/online shopping, but are connected to the sacrifice of real people who made a difference.
-Our mission statement: “Each person, every action, large or small makes a difference” is an essential message for young and old alike in our modern world.
-We invite you and your students to join us in the “Be the Difference-Never Again” project.
+Students find a new respect for Memorial Day and Veterans Day.
+They realize that these are not simply moments for a day off from school, a barbeque, or discounts at department stores/online shopping, but the days are connected to the sacrifice of people who made a difference.
+Our mission statement: “Each person, every action, large or small makes a difference” is an essential message for all to remember.

 Elizabeth Bettina Nicolosi, Creator and Founder